 Astragalus mulfordiae: Population dynamics and the effect of cattle grazing in the Vale District, BLM

-EXECUTIVE SUMMARY This document summarizes the monitoring of Astragalus mulfordiae (Mulford’s milkvetch) on land managed by the BLM Vale District.
-In 2018, we revisited permanent plots testing for the effects
+EXECUTIVE SUMMARY This document summarizes monitoring of Astragalus mulfordiae (Mulford’s milkvetch) on land managed by the BLM Vale District.
+In 2017, we monitored plots testing for effects of herbivory on

-This document summarizes the monitoring of Astragalus mulfordiae (Mulford’s milkvetch) on land managed by the BLM Vale District.
-In 2018, we revisited permanent plots testing for the effects of herbivory on A. mulfordiae, along with permanent transects looking at long-term population trends and plant community composition in A. mulfordiae habitat.
+This document summarizes monitoring of Astragalus mulfordiae (Mulford’s milkvetch) on land managed by the BLM Vale District.
+In 2017, we monitored plots testing for effects of herbivory on A. mulfordiae in permanent plots along with transects monitoring long-term population trends and plant community composition.

-•In 2018 we observed a decrease in number of A. mulfordiae.
-We counted a total of 103 plants, 49 in caged plots and 54 in uncaged plots, compared to 242 found in 2017.
-Only nine new plants were observed.
-Despite there being over a two-fold increase from 2014 to 2017, the total number of plants remained at about one third of the numbers observed in 2008-2010.
+- In 2017 we observed an increase in number of A. mulfordiae from 2016.
+We counted 242 plants total, with 78 in caged plots and 164 in uncaged plots.
+124 new plants were observed in 2017.
+Despite there being over a two-fold increase since 2014, total number of plants still remains less than numbers observed in 2008-2010.

-•Reproductive effort was variable across sites, with Brown Butte, North Harper North, and Snively having the fewest reproductive plants (three, two, and two, respectively) and South Alkali having the most (21).
-North Harper South had the highest average number of fruits per reproductive plant (120 and 74, respectively), which was mainly due to just a few large plants that produced many fruits.
+- Reproductive effort was variable across sites, with Double Mountain and North Harper North having the fewest reproductive plants (2 and 5, respectively) and South Alkali having the most reproductive plants (38).
+North Harper South and Brown Butte had the highest average number of fruits per reproductive plant (120 and 74, respectively), which was mainly due to just a few large plants that produced many fruits.

-•Along population monitoring transects, the number of A. mulfordiae decreased from 134 to 46 in 2018.
-Despite a pulse of seedlings in 2017, the total number of plants still lies far below that observed in 2010 (178 plants total), mirroring observations from the herbivory plots.
+- In population monitoring transects, number of A. mulfordiae increased from 77 to 134 in 2017.
+Despite this increase, total number of plants is still less than that observed in 2010 (178 plants total).